dogweather/forkful/content/en/elm/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text lets you find specific strings and swap them out for something else.
-Programmers use it for everything from fixing typos to refactoring code efficiently.

 ## How to:
 In Elm, you can use the `String` module to replace parts of a string.
 Let's see it in action: